RouterArena: An Open Platform for Comprehensive Comparison of LLM Routers: Datasets Details

-\Figref{fig:data_src} illustrates the domain coverage of our dataset across the nine Dewey Decimal categories.
+\Figref{fig:dataset_overview} illustrates the domain coverage of our dataset across the nine Dewey Decimal categories.
 Each horizontal bar represents the relative contribution of different source datasets within a category.
 This distribution highlights the systematic integration of multiple datasets to achieve a more balanced representation of both general-purpose and highly specialized domains.

-Note, we opt out of the domain of \textit{Religion} due to its sensitivity in its content of the topic.

-We provide detailed dataset columns in \tabref{dataset_columns}. \textit{Domain} and \textit{Category} represent the higher and lower classification levels defined by Dewey Decimal Classification (DDC) \citep{DDC}. \textit{Dataset Name} represents the specific dataset that the question comes from. \textit{Global Index} is a unique identifier for each question across the benchmark dataset. \textit{Context, Question}, and \textit{Options} are question-specific fields, and may be used to provide more information to curate the input question after formatting it into the input prompt. \textit{Answer} is the golden answer. \textit{Bloom Level} is the classified difficulty level based on Bloom's Taxonomy \citep{bloom1956taxonomy}.